Emma K. Morris is a Northern California-based Creative Director, Photographer + Stylist

 Emma transitioned into the food and wine realm working as Creative Director for Orlando's public market, East End Market.
 In the spring of 2012 she left the South for the West in order to explore the next chapter in her life.
 She spends her free moments cooking vegetarian delights (recipes can be found on her blog here), being a cat lady (neighborhood cats flock to her), and lounging in her backyard hammock with a good book.

-Emma's work has been featured by dozens of publications and blogs including Forbes, The Feed Feed, Napa Sonoma Magazine, Oh So Beautiful Paper, Once Wed, Haute Living, The Napa Valley Register, Brides, and The Bluegrass Situation.
+Emma's work has been featured by dozens of publications and blogs including Forbes, GFF Magazine, The Feed Feed, Atelier Doré, SF Eater, Napa Sonoma Magazine, Oh So Beautiful Paper, Once Wed, Haute Living, The Napa Valley Register, Brides, and The Bluegrass Situation.
 She was a selected artist for the inaugural Tiny Atlas Quarterly curated art show in San Francisco.
-Her photographs have been featured in the feeds of Martha Stewart, Design Sponge, Food52, Williams Sonoma, Tillamook, Catbird, Buzzfeed, The Huffington Post, Epicurious, Visit Napa Valley, Visit California, Hatchery, With The Locals, and many more.
+Her photographs have been featured in the feeds of Martha Stewart, Design Sponge, Food52, Williams Sonoma, Tillamook, Buzzfeed, The Huffington Post, Epicurious, Visit Napa Valley, Visit California, and many more.